liyafe1997/crobuntu/README.md

 ## Introduction
-One script, in-place Ubuntu installer (replace ChromeOS) on Chromebook.
+One script, in-place Ubuntu installer (replace ChromeOS) for Chromebook.

 **Only x86 devices are supported at this moment.**